 For example, a young lawyer who obtained his degree at Oxford paid around $60,000 for their three-year law program and graduated early.
 Compare that to an average of $100,000 in the United States for a typical four-year term and that doesn’t include additional years in law school that is sometimes necessary.

 Many college students curb costs by staying in the dorm, sharing expenses with roommates and other communal cost-cutting avenues, but there’s another option, buying a condo.

 You may be thinking, wait a minute, that’s spending money, not saving it … but your student and their potential roommates can be paying off the mortgage, which is often cheaper than rent.
 After graduation, the unit can be sold, usually at a profit and the earned equity can be applied towards student debt.

 4. Pursue a Different Degree

-These days, a degree doesn’t necessarily need to come from a University for increased earning potential, there’s always Community Colleges and Trade Schools.
-When it comes to the latter, attending a trade school gives students more perks compared to a traditional, higher education.
+These days, a degree doesn’t necessarily need to come from a University for increased earning potential, there are always Community Colleges and Trade Schools.
+When it comes to the latter, attending a trade school gives students more perks compared to traditional, higher education.